 And because my rebel game is strong, I learned to fight back.
-In two separate work situations, one in Austin with my boss and then a co-worker in Alaska grabbed my ass at the office.
-In both cases I turned around, reflexively, without thinking, punched the predators.
+In two separate work situations, one in Austin with my boss and one with a co-worker in Alaska, men grabbed my ass at the office.
+In both cases I turned around, reflexively, without thinking and punched the predators.
 I'd become a truer version of myself.
 More strong, less victim...but it had made me a little hard.

 I look at my attraction to the clean-cut cowboys with amusement now.
 Although sometimes I’m tempted to date them, they come from the same culture as my grandfather, who was a clean cut cowboy (and a predator) and my father who after I was almost beaten to death said, "her rosebud must have gotten warm" as an excuse to my husband; meaning I was attracted to the wedding party partner I was asked to dance with (for which I was beaten and knocked unconscious).

 More recently a horse trainer I dated posted "funny" memes on social media making fun of women’s appearance.
 I broke up with him because of that but also because I recognized other patriarchal themes to our relationship.
 I tried dating a younger cowboy, thinking he might be more evolved, but instead of being curious about the world and thinking about new ideas, he swallowed the culture he grew up with.
 It may take me a while to create a boundary (which is the outcome of early victimization/sexualization of young girls) but I’m getting better.